ltspicer/GALAXIS.electronic/README.md

 On Raspberry (Raspbian/Raspi-OS) works the Python3 variant fine.

-The PodSixNet directory is necessary from Python 3.12.
+The PodSixNet directory is necessary for Python 3.12 or higher.
 Just copy this into the game directory (parallel to galaxis.py & data Directory).